-- Safeguarding lead for the Trust leads Safeguarding reviews and supervision every half term.
-Safeguarding leads conduct these reviews in each school.
+- Safeguarding Lead for the Trust conducts safeguarding reviews every half term in each school.

-- Curriculum lead for the Trust leads School reviews.
-Each School has a review once a term and SLT conduct the review in other schools.
+- Curriculum Lead for the Trust conducts school reviews.
+Each School has a review once a term.
+SLT conduct reviews in each other's schools.

-- External support and challenge: To provide an external view and validating the Trust’s own reviews, The Trust employs a SIP for 3 days per school to ensure the school and Trust are accurately reflecting on priorities and that the SEF, and Trust’s view, is robust and accurate.
+- External support and challenge: To provide an external view and validate the Trust’s own reviews.
+The Trust employs a SIP to ensure the school and Trust are accurately reflecting on priorities and that the SEF, and Trust’s view, is robust and accurate.
 The SIP reports directly to the LGB.
 Where there are concerns, there will be a package of support brokered.

-The Headboard is comprised of all the Headteachers of the MAT and its Associate members, including schools which intend to join the Trust in the future.
-The Headboard meets one week on Monday for Strategy, and the alternate week, Wednesday for Business meetings.
+The Head Board is comprised of all the Headteachers of the MAT and its Associate members, including schools which intend to join the Trust in the future.
+The Head Board meets one week on a Monday for strategy, and on alternate weeks on a Wednesday for business meetings.